 Illabo to Stockinbingal: Workers’ Accommodation Facility

-The accommodation facility will include the following amenities:
+The facility includes the following amenities:

 • Rooms equipped with a desk and ensuite